pereorga/minimalist-web-notepad/README.md

 This is a minimalist http://notepad.cc clone developed in PHP and jQuery.

-See http://orga.cat/notes to see it in action.
+For a demo, see http://orga.cat/notes.

 Copyright and license